Pursuit of biomarkers of brain diseases: Beyond cohort comparisons: The case of brain activity based biomarkers

 Neural correlates have been observed in several lab experiments involving simple and repetitive tasks.
 However, the existence of neural correlates of behavior hides an important piece of information: the same behavior can be elicited by many brain activity patterns and the same neural activity pattern in a given brain region could result in different behaviors given the context and the specific individual \cite{krakauer2017neuroscience}.
-This is called degeneracy which suggests that many different sets of parameters may lead to the same function \cite{degeneracy_2024}.
+This is called degeneracy which suggests that many different sets of parameters may lead to the same function \cite{prinz2004similar,degeneracy_2024}.
+Consequently, the same behavioral symptoms do not imply similar brain activity -- often the opposite is true.
+For instance, tremor could arise from either basal ganglia or cerebellar circuits dysfunction despite identical clinical presentation \cite{brittain2013many}, similar MDS-UPDRS scores may not imply similar brain activity \cite{helson2023cortex,helson2025non}, tinnitus can stem from auditory cortex reorganization or distributed network dysfunction \cite{langguth2024tinnitus}, hallucinations in schizophrenia emerge via distinct neural pathways across patients \cite{curvcic2017interaction}.
+Conversely, the same brain activity state may be associated with different behavioral states e.g. beta band oscillations in motor cortical activity are observed both in healthy and patients with Parkinson's disease.
+Such degeneracy has serious implications for the search of biomarkers of a brain disease.